cybersamurai2410/sql-instruct-qlora-llm/README.md

-# sql-instruct-qlora-llm
+# Fine-tuning LLMs using PEFT QLoRA for SQL
-Fine-tuning large language model using QLoRA for instructions specializing in SQL query generation.
+Applied instruction tuning with 4bit quantization by using QLoRA on an open-source 11B parameter LLM for generating SQL queries accurately.